 Vast Reach: Just like Facebook, Google offers massive potential reach.
 The search giant generates 63,000 queries per second, equating to around 2 trillion global searches per year.
 No matter what industry you’re in, you can guarantee that your target audience is looking for your products or services on Google.

 Commercial Intent: The biggest advantage Google ads has over Facebook is user intent.
 Most consumers using the search engine are actively looking for products or services and are often in a buying state of mind.
-Using the broad, phrase, or exact match keyword types can help find users looking to purchase your products or services more easily depending on their search query.

 Highly Measurable Analytics: Google houses a comprehensive analytics suite which provides a clear picture of revenue driving metrics such as cost per conversions.
 Using this data, you can easily identify weaknesses in your strategy and manipulate campaign variables to achieve desired marketing KPI’s.